 This week’s find by the news is the venom of the deadly African Black Mamba snake (Dendroaspis polylepis polylepis).
 No question about it: this is gee-whiz, oh-wow stuff!
 It is fascinating that the secret of the mamba snake’s arsenal is a class of tiny proteins (peptides) now named “mambalgins.”
-One can imagine dancing dollar signs from the glowing descriptions of these peptides as non-addictive and, simultaneously, highly potent painkillers.
+One can imagine the dancing dollar signs from the glowing descriptions of these peptides as being non-addictive and, simultaneously, highly-potent painkillers.

 A potent drug that is not addictive.
 What more could one hope for?
 Besides, the manufacture of peptides has become trivial.
 Commercialization of mambalgins into expensive pharmaceuticals with appropriately soothing names should make some people very rich, very fast.

-Chances are, traditional medicine had a great deal to do with this discovery.
-Probably, medicine people in an African village unwittingly shared their knowledge with bio-prospectors.
-It is unlikely that African medicine men or women will ever be credited for their intellectual contribution to this scientific finding, or that African patients will ever share the benefits to be derived from the development of mambalgin-based pain killers.
+Traditional medicine probably had a great deal to do with this discovery.
+Most likely, medicine people in an African village unwittingly shared their knowledge with bioprospectors.
+We may be sure that these African medicine men or women will never be credited for their intellectual contribution to this scientific finding, and African patients will never share the benefits to be derived from the development of mambalgin-based pain killers.